grafana/agent/docs/sources/static/set-up/install-agent-linux.md

 ## Install on Debian or Ubuntu

+To install Grafana Agent in static mode on Debian or Ubuntu, run the following commands in a terminal window.

-1. Open a terminal and run the following command to install Grafana’s package repository:
+1. Import the GPG key and add the Grafana package repository:

    ```shell
    sudo mkdir -p /etc/apt/keyrings/